nikolaussucher/biology-text/basic_chemistry.rmd

 Cellular respiration, for instance, is the oxidation of glucose (C~6~H~12~O~6~) to CO~2~ and the reduction of oxygen to water.
 The summary equation for cell respiration is:

 C~6~H~12~O~6~ + 6 O~2~) → 6 CO~2~ + 6 H~2~0
-The process of cell respiration also depends heavily on the reduction of NAD+ to NADH and the reverse reaction (the oxidation of NADH to NAD+).
+The process of cell respiration also depends heavily on the reduction of NAD^+^ to NADH and the reverse reaction (the oxidation of NADH to NAD^+^).
 Photosynthesis and cellular respiration are complementary, but photosynthesis is not the reverse of the redox reaction in cell respiration:

 6 CO~2~  + 6 H~2~O + light energy → C~6~H~12~O~6~ + 6 O~2~)

 Biological energy is frequently stored and released by means of redox reactions.
 Photosynthesis involves the reduction of carbon dioxide into sugars and the oxidation of water into molecular oxygen.
 The reverse reaction, respiration, oxidizes sugars to produce carbon dioxide and water.
-As intermediate steps, the reduced carbon compounds are used to reduce nicotinamide adenine dinucleotide (NAD+) to NADH, which then contributes to the creation of a proton gradient, which drives the synthesis of adenosine triphosphate (ATP) and is maintained by the reduction of oxygen.
+As intermediate steps, the reduced carbon compounds are used to reduce nicotinamide adenine dinucleotide (NAD^+^) to NADH, which then contributes to the creation of a proton gradient, which drives the synthesis of adenosine triphosphate (ATP) and is maintained by the reduction of oxygen.
 In animal cells, mitochondria perform similar functions.
 See the Membrane potential article.

 Free radical reactions are redox reactions that occur as a part of homeostasis and killing microorganisms, where an electron detaches from a molecule and then reattaches almost instantaneously.
 Free radicals are a part of redox molecules and can become harmful to the human body if they do not reattach to the redox molecule or an antioxidant.
 Unsatisfied free radicals can spur the mutation of cells they encounter and are, thus, causes of cancer.